 NOTE 7 - RELATED PARTY TRANSACTIONS

-The Company is majority owned by WE-Innventure.
-WE-Innventure, in turn, is majority owned by Innventure LLC ("Innventure") and WE-INN LLC ("WE-INN").
-WE-INN holds a minority interest in Innventure, and WE-INN is majority owned by Wasson Enterprises.
+Innventure has a significant ownership stake in the Company.
+Innventure, in turn, is majority owned by Innventure1.
+WE-INN LLC ("WE-INN") holds a minority interest in Innventure, and WE-INN is majority owned by Wasson Enterprises.